josevalim/logger/README.md

   * Extensions to the `Inspect` protocol to allow us to customize the maximum data size in bytes (so we never try to log a binary of 100MB).
   * An `IO.format/2` function that understands Erlang's `io:format/2` formats.
   * An error handler that supports high watermark (as seen in Lager) to limit the amount of messages we print per second (so we never bring the node down due to excessive messages, see [cascading-failures](https://github.com/ferd/cascading-failures)).
-  * Consider SASL reports as info messages.

-Long-term features (after 1.0):

   * Error translators, so we can translate GenServer and other OTP errors into something more palatable.
   * Custom formatting, so we can change the format of logging or add ANSI colors.
+  * A watcher to ensure the handler is registered even if it crashes.

+Long-term features (after 1.0):

+  * Print SASL reports.
   * Logging to files and log rotation.
   * Metadata (like file, line and module) and tracing, the existing logging format used by the error logger may allow us to pass metadata into the logger and therefore support tracing.

-The following features existing in Lager cannot be supported because we are just wrapping Erlang's `error_logger`:

   * Switching between sync and async modes.

+The following features won't be supported to stay closer to Erlang's logger:

   * New warnings levels.

 Notice it is unclear what the `Logger` module API will look like for now.
 We could implement the logging functionality with macros but it is unclear how well it would play with the configuration system.
 We also need remember to keep the API extensible for future features coming in the mid-term, like metadata.